unstoppabledomains/dev-docs/domain-distribution-and-management/partner-api-v2/quickstart/manage-domains/update-records.md

 # Update Domain Records

-The Domain Actions API offers the functionality to generate a list of transactions that needs to be performed to **update resolution records** without having to form them on the client.
+The Domain Actions API (Legacy) offers the functionality to generate a list of transactions that needs to be performed to **update resolution records** without having to form them on the client.

 ## Step 1: Retrieve Your Reseller ID and Secret API Token